+*Required only in BSN-to-PhD program

 Admission to the PhD in Nursing Science Program

 Applicants must submit all the following items directly to the Graduate College using the online admission process before admission can be considered:

 A $75 nonrefundable application fee must be submitted with the application.
 Applications received without the application fee will not be processed.
 Refer to the Graduate College for acceptable forms of payment.
 Applicants must submit essays to specific questions asked on the application, a resume and a personal statement.